hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Oshi, who are argued to be much like a travel agent arranging accommodation and providing travel information (REF)

-In Ambros's research of the Oyama shrine in the Kanto area (2008), she argues that these oshi were the key players in growing the popularity of pilgrimage, and are responsible for transforming Oyama into a major tourist destination.
+In Ambros's research of the Ōyama shrine in the Kanto area (2008), she argues that these oshi were the key players in growing the popularity of pilgrimage, and are responsible for transforming Ōyama into a major tourist destination.

 The direct promotion of pilgrimage along with offering convenience of lodgings and travel information. oshi, by what would later be called the worlds first travel agents.